ColdBox/coldbox-platform/tests/readme.md

 box server start serverConfigFile=server-adobe@2016.json
 ```

+> **Note:** Run the above command from the root of the repo.

 ### Testing Datasource

-The testing datasource is pre-configured with the following properties that can be found in the file `/test-harness/config/runtime.properties.cfm`, which leverages a MySQL database.
+The testing datasource is pre-configured with the following properties that can be found in the file `/.cfconfig.json`, which leverages a MySQL database.

 * Database: `coolblog`
 * Username: `mysql`
 * Password: *empty* or whatever is your local password.

-Populate your database with our SQL script that can be found here: `/tests/resources/coolblog.sql`.
+Modify those values as you need to change the connection details or remove the datasource from the JSON file and create it manually in the admin.
+Create a database called `coolblog` and populateit with our SQL script that can be found here: `/tests/resources/coolblog.sql`.
+There is a version of the SQL script for MS SQL Server as well in the same folder.

 ### Lucee Optional: `Default` Cache